 Investors who want to buy gold without the hassle of paying for high premiums and storage fees may also choose to enter a gold pool program.
 These unallocated gold accounts enable investors to purchase smaller amounts at an affordable rate.
 Since the dealer holds the gold, storage is often free or at a low cost.
 While this is a budget-friendly option, due diligence is especially important since the dealer may not have the gold reserves to honor your claim when it’s time to cash in

 Many of those who have seen their 401ks steadily decrease in value from poor stock performance have considered rolling over their existing retirement plans into a self-directed IRA, which can contain non-traditional investments such as real estate and precious metals.
 Gold backed IRAs are frequently preferred because they tend to remain stable during tough economic times.

 Buying gold intended for a precious metals IRA, however, carries additional rules in order for your investment to qualify.
-The IRS, for instance, only allows 24 karat gold bullion bars and coins for these accounts, though an exception is made for the 22-karat United States Eagle coin.
+The IRS, for instance, only allows 24 karat gold bullion bars and coins for these accounts, though an exception is made for the 22-karat American Eagle gold coin.
 Also, the gold must be administered by an IRA custodian and stored at an IRS-approved location.
 This means that you cannot buy gold for retirement and store it in a home safe.